raj-jaiswal/Inter-IIT-Practice-PS/README.md

    CMD ["sh", "-c", "python -u ./test.py && python -u ./KYC.py"]
    ```

-   This runs `test.py` first; when it completes successfully the container runs `KYC.py`.
-If `test.py` is long-running (a server), `KYC.py` will not start until `test.py` exits.
-(If you want both concurrently, use a wrapper script that starts both in the background or use a process supervisor.)

-**Tip:** to get live logs in Docker, make sure Python prints unbuffered output (your `-u` flag does that).
+**Note:** to get live logs in Docker, make sure Python prints unbuffered output.
 If you see buffering, ensure `PYTHONUNBUFFERED=1` or use `python -u`.

 ---